AguaClara/Textbook/Technical_Report/StaRS.rst

     :widths: 5 25 62
     :class: wraptable

-    20, filter chamber, contains the filter internal piping and filtered sand 21, filter chamber drain, drains water for maintenance operations 22, sand dump pipe, empties the sand from the filter 23, siphon pipe, discharges backwash to the pipe gallery 24, siphon air valve, controls the siphon and switches the filter from filtration to backwash and back again 25, siphon water seal, prevents the water from exiting the siphon at the end of the backwash 26, sand, provides the filter media and pore structure for capture of flocs and particles
+    20, Filter chamber, contains the filter internal piping and filtered sand 21, Filter chamber drain, drains water for maintenance operations 22, Sand dump pipe, empties the sand from the filter 23, Siphon pipe, discharges backwash to the pipe gallery 24, Siphon air valve, controls the siphon and switches the filter from filtration to backwash and back again 25, Siphon water seal, prevents the water from exiting the siphon at the end of the backwash 26, Sand, provides the filter media and pore structure for capture of flocs and particles

 .. _table_Filter_internal_piping: